On the connection between galaxy orientation and halo absorption properties: Discussion and conclusions

 We now investigate whether the observed absorber strength exhibits any dependence on azimuthal angle.
 Figure \ref{fig:galquasdistr} shows the locations of individual QSO sightlines relative to each galaxy’s semi-major and semi-minor axes, with the galaxy centered at (0,0).
 While the projected galaxy–QSO separation is well determined, uncertainties in the relative orientation---set by the quality of the available imaging---can be large and these are indicated by dashed curves.
 Crosses mark QSO sightlines with no detected absorbers, and the remaining QSO sightlines are grouped into three different categories based on the observed absorber strength.
 For \ion{Mg}{2} in panels (\textit{a}) and (\textit{b}), systems are classified as strong ($W_r >$ 1 \AA), intermediate ($0.3 \leq W_r \leq 1$ \AA), weak ($W_r < 0.3$ \AA), while for \ion{Ca}{2} in panels (\textit{c}) and (\textit{d}) the strong, intermediate, and weak categories correspond to $W_r > 0.2$ \AA, $0.1 \leq W_r \leq 0.2$ \AA, $W_r < 0.1$ \AA, respectively.
 The \textit{left} panels include all galaxies, while the \textit{right} panels include only those with uncertainties in the azimuthal angle $|\Delta\phi|<15^\circ$.

 When considering the full sample of 87 galaxies, we find no clear relationship between the observed \ion{Mg}{2} absorption strength and the azimuthal angle (Figure \ref{fig:phidistrth}a).
-However, when restricting the analysis to the 71 galaxies with well-constrained azimuthal angles, there is a modest tendency for stronger \ion{Mg}{2} absorbers to lie closer to the projected major axis, qualitatively consistent with the trend reported by \citet{Martin_2019}.
+However, when restricting the analysis to the 71 galaxies with well-constrained azimuthal angles, there is a modest tendency for stronger \ion{Mg}{2} absorbers to lie closer to the projected major axis, with nine (five) out of 38 (33) sightlines at $<45^\circ$ from the major (minor) axis containing a strong \ion{Mg}{2} absorber of $\ewr>1$ \AA.
+This is qualitatively consistent with the trend reported by \citet{Martin_2019}.
 To assess the significance of this apparent pattern, we perform a Kendall’s $\tau$ test and obtain $\tau = -0.1$ with a probability of no correlation $p = 0.32$.
 A similar analysis for the \ion{Ca}{2} measurements---based on a smaller subset of 46 galaxies with robust constraints on $\phi$---likewise reveals no statistically significant correlation between the rest-frame \ion{Ca}{2} equivalent width and the azimuthal angle.